- Critical care

-The Scottish Cancer Research Network (SCRN) is an initiative supported by the Chief Scientist Office of the Scottish Government to increase, support and sustain clinical trial activity in cancer care in partnership with the UK Clinical Research Collaboration (UKCRC).
+NRS Cancer is supported by the Chief Scientist Office of the Scottish Government to increase, support and sustain clinical trial activity in cancer care in partnership with the UK Clinical Research Collaboration (UKCRC).

-The fundamental aim of the SCRN is to support the recruitment of cancer patients into clinical research and so contribute to improving the quality of cancer care for patients across Scotland.
+The fundamental aim of NRS Cancer is to support the recruitment of cancer patients into clinical research and so contribute to improving the quality of cancer care for patients across Scotland.
 This has been achieved by improving the supportive research infrastructure in NHS Cancer Services in Scotland.
 Key aims include:

 - Breadth of portfolio - Support recruitment to a range of trials, not just common cancers